How SEO and Linkbuilding Works

 Be a guest blogger

-You don’t have to be a pro in the business to be a blogger.
-All you need is expertise in your field.
+In terms of successful link building strategies, this approach may be one of the best.
+You don’t need much to become blogger beyond expertise in your field.
 There are plenty of websites and blogs looking for guest contributors to share useful content.
 Higher authority blogs will give you more exposure and more shares.
 Sites like Huffington Post and Forbes accept guest posts all the time.
 Find a well-recognized website that fits your industry and start pitching blog ideas.

 There is one thing you need to know about blogging to make it a successful linkbuilding strategy.
 You must create share-worthy content.
 Content that qualifies as share worthy is: